This Article Is About Removing Negative Items To Qualify For Mortgage

 HUD Guidelines On Charged-Off Accounts

-- This is because credit disputes on charge off accounts are not allowed during mortgage process.
+This is because credit disputes on charge-off accounts are not allowed during the mortgage process.

 Removing Negative Items To Qualify For Mortgage: Judgments And Public Records